-- Are you still in high school?
-To

-ensure you select the most appropriate high school courses for your

-chosen career path, we strongly

-recommend that you consult a counsellor.

-- You'll need to comply with the prerequisites of the specific CNC
+- To ensure you select the most appropriate high school courses for your chosen career path, we strongly recommend that you consult a high school counsellor. - You'll need to comply with the prerequisites of the specific CNC

-courses you select (see course listings at the back of this calendar).

-- The GED certificate meets CNC's general admission requirements, but does not meet specific program or course prerequisites. - Students applying for admission to Math 101, CSC 109, PHYS 101, or CHEM 111 who obtained a "C+" grade or less in Principles of Math 12 (interim grade) or Math 050 will be registered in Math 100.
+- courses you select (see course listings at the back of this calendar). - The GED certificate meets CNC's general admission requirements, but does not meet specific program or course prerequisites. - Students applying for admission to MATH 101, CSC 109, PHYS 101, or CHEM 111 who obtained a "C+" grade or less in Principles of Math 12 (interim grade) or Math 050 will be registered in MATH 100. - Students attending in 2013 who intend to enrol in MATH 101, CSC 109, PHYS 101 or CHEM 111 and who obtained a "C+" or less in Pre-calculus 12 (interim grade) or Math 050 will be registered in MATH 100.

-For help creating the two-year biology program that meets your personal goals, contact CNC Counselling and Advising, or see Packages 5 and 6 in the University Classes section (starts page 137) for sample programs of study.
+For help creating the two-year biology program that meets your personal goals, contact CNC Counselling and Advising, or see Packages 5 and 6 in the University Classes section (starts page 147) for sample programs of study.

-- For information on an associate degree in science, see page 125 - For a list of all biology courses available at CNC, see page 184 - For information on transferability, visit www.bctransferguide.ca, talk to a CNC counsellor or advisor, or contact the university you plan to attend after CNC
+- For information on an associate degree in science, see page 134 - For a list of all biology courses available at CNC, see page 194 - For information on transferability, visit www.bctransferguide.ca, talk to a CNC counsellor or advisor, or contact the university you plan to attend after CNC

 - CNC health sciences programs

-- Natural Resources and Environmental Technology Diploma
+- Natural Resources and Environ mental Technology Diploma

 - Other university-level courses

 - Science, Associate Degree

 - University Transfer First-Year Science (Quesnel)